EnableX/Enx_UIKit_iOS/README.md

 # Enx_UIKit_iOS

-**Enx_UIKit_iOS** is an iOS Video UI Kit, which helps you develop with Video UI quickly without having to read through all API Documentation and handling all complexities that comes along the development process.
-It provides easy way to get started with a Video UI.
+**Enx_UIKit_iOS** is an iOS Video UI Kit designed to help developers quickly build customized audio and video call interfaces using the EnableX Video SDK.
+It simplifies the development process by handling the underlying complexities and managing all necessary methods and functions internally.
+With Enx_UIKit_iOS, developers can create feature-rich, tailored Video UIs without having to dive deep into API documentation or manage intricate implementation details.

 ## Documentation